jdrizin/respectablename/input/projects/thesis.md

 <figure>
 	<img src="/images/thesis/distance-traveled.png" />
 	<figcaption>Histogram of distance traveled over the paper substrate by the seeds.
-Seeds did not travel far, instead moving mostly back and forth.
+Seeds did not travel far, instead moving <br />mostly back and forth.
 One seed from each species traveled farther than one child </figcaption>
 </figure>

 # Conclusions